Navigate Our Organization

 Timeline

-Today, over 10,000 American leaders are organized around a common cause: ensuring that the next generation is prepared to live healthy, crime-free, and productive lives.
+Today, our 8,000+ law enforcement, business, and retired military leaders are organized around a common cause: ensuring that the next generation is prepared to live healthy, crime-free, and productive lives.

-These leaders know that investing early on in children’s futures will create a stronger nation in the years to come.
+These leaders know that investing in children early on will create a stronger nation in the years to come.